samwell-ho/openpgp-ca/doc/src/keys-revocation.md

 When we've determined which revocation certificate we want to apply, we can apply that revocation to the user's key:

-`$ openpgp-ca -d example.oca user apply-revocation --id 90E28DFB6D501AB7`
+`$ openpgp-ca -d example.oca user apply-revocation 90E28DFB6D501AB7`

 Afterwards, "show-revocations" will display the additional note: "this revocation has been APPLIED", and the user's public key contains the